 |Rattanakosin Sok||RS||Thailand||Thai solar calendar|

 |Solar Hijri||SH||Iran||Solar Hijri calendar|

 The condition of the coin is directly proportional to its value as a collectible.
 The better the condition, the more valuable.
-The conditions of coins are typically given a rating or grade, which can vary for each coin.
+The conditions of coins are typically assigned a rating or grade, which criteria can vary for each coin.
 These ratings are based on even wear.
 If a coin has isolated blemishes such as scratches, corrosion, or discoloration, it is less attractive, and therefore the grade will be somewhat lower.
 Also, coins that appear to have been cleaned are also less valuable.
-Therefore, only remove loose dirt and never scrub a coin.
+Therefore, only gently remove loose dirt and never scrub a coin.
 Below is a table of of the Sheldon grading system commonly used for United States coins.

 |PO-1||Poor: Identifiable date and type|

 |FR-2||Fair: Mostly worn, though some detail is visible|

 |AG-3||About Good: Worn rims but most lettering is readable though worn|

 |G-4||Good: Slightly worn rims, flat detail, peripheral lettering nearly full|

 |G-6||Good: Slightly worn rims, flat detail, peripheral lettering full|